Louis-Dupont/Blog/content/articles/error-analysis-in-practice.md

 - **You measure the wrong thing**.
 If you automate before deeply understanding your failure modes, and end up with a weak metrics that mislead you.
 - **You measure something that isn’t worth tracking long-term**.
 Some problems disappear after a few iterations.
 If you automate too early, you waste time tracking noise.

 This is why **manual analysis comes first**.
 Only automate when a failure mode proves to be recurring across multiple iterations.
-Otherwise, you’re just adding unneeded complexity.
+Otherwise, you’re just losing time adding unneeded complexity.

-## Exclusive bonus you get from doing your homework
+## Exclusive Bonus

 There’s another key benefit to doing error analysis right: **you discover when a single approach isn’t enough.**